thatswhatcheesesaid/capstone-project/MySQLFunctions.md

 ####show restaurants with fork scores

-[use javascript to sort descending by forkScore] **selectRestaurantsByFork** select all forkScore from fork table and restaurant from restaurant talbe join on restaurant
+[use javascript to sort descending by forkScore] **selectRestaurantsByFork** select all forkScore from fork table and restaurant from restaurant table join on restaurant

 ####fork voting